Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to installing pavement markings
+A Local Law to amend the administrative code of the city of New York, in relation to requiring testing at city waterfronts for harmful substances in the water and the posting of results online

 Attachments